- What is a domain name?

 How to buy a domain?

-It is recommended that you buy a domain name which relates to your product and can be easily identified by users.
+It is recommended that you buy a domain name that relates to your product and can be easily identified by users.
 A domain name represents your brand's image and greatly impacts your online presence.
-When you run a business Hence, it is vital that you choose the perfect domain name for your business.
+When you run a business.
+Hence, it is vital that you choose the perfect domain name for your business.

 To buy a domain, you must choose a reliable domain registrar.